Moosyu/moosyu.github.io/src/pages/musicring/graverobbing.md

 <div class="background-div">
     In honour of my goat Jon we will be robbing his grave and pillaging it for all it has with the music-ring v2.
 The little spinning disk thing was torn straight from the rotting carcass of the original.

-    Rules: be awesome and cool 😎
+    Rules: Your site has got to have at least a little content (a random page with just links to other sites won't do).

     Joining:

     Message memecompanies on Discord, jethro_croucher on Instagram, noahmacneils on Twitter or email moosyu@tuta.io (I don't check my emails or Twitter super often though).
+In your email have your site name, URL and your favourite musician/band.

     Adding the embed: